Leonardo-Madeira/Social-Network-Project/README.md

 # Dev-Social
-Social network model, using PHP in the backend
+Social network model, using PHP in the backend.
+MVC Standard